trambi/FantasyFootball/README.md

 FantasyFootballTournament
 ===========================

-Symfony2 Bundles for fantasy football tournament
+Symfony2 Bundles for fantasy football tournament (ready for RDVBB 14)

  - TournamentCoreBundle to create a json web service for a fantasy football tournament ;
- - TournamentAdminBundle to administrate fantast football tournament (used for RDVBB 13)
+ - TournamentAdminBundle to administrate fantast football tournament